sservulo/anchor/README.md

 ## Synopsis

-This project is a python web application to solve the divisibility problem available [here](http://www.spoj.com/problems/SMPDIV).
+This project is a python web application to solve the [divisibility problem](http://www.spoj.com/problems/SMPDIV).

 ## Dependencies